jhunt/cachefire/README.md

 API Usage
 ---------

-The `cachefire` API sports two endpoints, one for retrieving _all_ of the collected metrics, and another for zeroing in on a single metric.
+The `cachefire` API sports a single endpoint for retrieving _all_ of the collected metrics.

 Measurements come in two types: _values_ and _counters_.
 Values contain a numeric quantity (the "value") combined with a unit.